Brief History of Marijuana

 1990 – Scientists discover cannabinoid receptors

-Mile Herkenham Senior Researcher at the National Institute of Mental Health along with her research team discover the cannabinoid receptor system which helps scientists better understand the pharmacological effects of cannabinoids that occur when THC connects with cannabinoid receptors in the brain.
+Mile Herkenham Senior Research Fellow at the National Institute of Mental Health and his research team discover the cannabinoid receptor system which helps scientists better understand the pharmacological effects of cannabinoids that occur when THC connects with cannabinoid receptors in the brain.

 1992 – The discovery of the first Endocannabinoid

 After 28 years of the discovery of THC Mechoulam (the discoverer of THC) with William Devane and Lumir Hanus identify the first endogenous cannabinoid in our brain – the natural version of THC created by the human organism which they call anandamide from the Sanskrit “ananda” which means eternal happiness.
 Intense exercise stimulates the secretion of anandamide and that euphoric feeling of well-being.
 The first hypotheses begin to form that the endocannabinoid system is capable of mediating emotions, consolidating memory and coordinating movements.

 1996 – California is the first state to legalize medical marijuana